riggsmarkham/blaseball-srs/README.md

     email = your_email
     password = your_password

-I've also got other stuff in here (e.g. pythagoren win percentage), and I'm going to add more things that interest me.
+I've also got other stuff in here (e.g. pythagorean win percentage), and I'm going to add more things that interest me.
-Most of my other stuff is in misc.py.
+Most of my other random stuff is in misc.py.
+Will I move it out of this repo?
+We'll see...

 Season 1 Id: cd1b6714-f4de-4dfc-a030-851b3459d8d1